Aftercare

 Emergency steps for Australian patients if a veneer chips, cracks, or debonds after Picasso treatment — immediate action checklist, warranty claim process, and what your Australian dentist can do.

-If a veneer chips or comes loose in Australia: photograph the tooth and the loose piece immediately, store the veneer in a small dry container, contact Picasso's coordinator via WhatsApp to begin a warranty assessment, and see your local dentist within 48 hours to protect the underlying tooth preparation.
+If a veneer chips or comes loose in Australia: photograph the tooth and the loose piece immediately, store the veneer in a small dry container, contact Picasso's coordinator by phone or email to begin a warranty assessment, and see your local dentist within 48 hours to protect the underlying tooth preparation.
 Do not use superglue.

 Immediate steps — veneer debonded or chipped